 I use ethnographic, archival, and literary methods to study the American Southwest, Mexico, and the US-Mexico border.
 I am currently engaged in eighteen months of dissertation research with the deportee/returnee community in Mexico City.
 I also conducted pre-dissertation research about humanitarian responses to migrant death in South Texas.

-My additional interests include ecology and environmental history, feminist/queer geography, literature, and writing.
+My additional interests include ecology, environmental and infrastructural history, feminist/queer geography, literature, art, and writing.

 Before coming to graduate school, I majored in Russian Literature, held a Fulbright fellowship to Kyrgyzstan researching changes to pasture law, worked in land use planning in California's Central Valley, and as a cattle ranch hand in New Mexico.
 I speak Spanish and Russian.